You are here

 Fieldwork

-120 hours of supervised fieldwork per course is required, regardless of whether a student intends to pursue the CDA.
-Fieldwork will be supervised by a course instructor or assigned fieldwork observer.
+Students are expected to complete 120 hours of fieldwork per course at a licensed childcare program, regardless of whether a student intends to pursue the CDA.
+In the last course (EDUC 203), fieldwork will be observed by an assigned fieldwork observer.
 A vital source of evidence of a student’s skills is actual hands-on work as a teacher with children and families, which also provides a student with an opportunity to learn through experience.
-Fieldwork offers a student an opportunity to see her practice in light of new knowledge from the CDA course work.
+Fieldwork offers students an opportunity to see their practice in light of new knowledge from the CDA coursework.

 Testimonials